 You are in a maze of twisty passages, all alike.

 Adventure aka ADVENT aka Colossal Caves is the next logical evolution of computer games, a complete text-based adventure game by Willie Crowther.
 It is written in FORTRAN on the venerable PDP-1 in 1972 while Crowther is working for Bolt, Beranek and Newman, Inc. (BBN).
 The Cambridge, Massachusetts company is made up mostly of MIT students, and is awarded the contract to develop the ARPAnet for the U.S. government, a scheme to create communication and data links between all facilities doing military research.
 Crowther is also part of the software team for BBN’s IMP, or Interface Message Processor, the original nodes used to connect the ARPAnet, which eventually evolves into the Internet.
 Crowther is inspired by the new fantasy themed paper-and-dice game Dungeons and Dragons which is extremely popular with the university crowd.
 More inspiration comes from his adventures as an avid spelunker.
 In Adventure, you must explore the vast Colossal Caves and return to the starting point with as many treasures as you can.
 The locations are based on his and his ex-wife’s exploration of the Mammoth Cave system in Kentucky, and their divorce is further impetus for Crowther to fill his time programming the game.
 Some fanciful D&D type magic is added into the mix for good measure.
-The following year, at the Stanford Artificial Intelligence Lab at Stanford University, the game is discovered and expanded on by Don Woods, with Crowther’s permission.
+In 1977, at the Stanford Artificial Intelligence Lab at Stanford University, the game is expanded on by Don Woods, with Crowther’s permission.
 The original parser in the game is a rudimentary “verb-noun” structure, but the location descriptions are very compelling.
 Again, access to the mainframe running the program through the ARPAnet allows the program to become very popular among university students across the country